-Behavior-driven development tests enable collaboration between developers, QA, and customer representatives in a software project.
-By encouraging teams to use structured terminology and concrete examples, they can construct and maintain a common understanding of how the application should behave.
+Behavior-Driven Development (BDD) tests enable collaboration between developers, QA, and customer representatives in a software project.
+By encouraging teams to use structured terminology and concrete examples, they can build and maintain a common understanding of how the application should work.

 Given